-Bank balances and deposits are held with banks and financial institution counterparties, which are highly rated.
-As at 31 December 2022, the 12 month ECL computed on bank balances was insignificant.
+Bank balances and deposits are held with banks and financial institution counterparties, the counterparties are reputable financial institutions with appropriate credit-ratings assigned by international credit-rating agencies.
+As at 31 December 2023, the 12 month ECL computed on bank balances was insignificant.